Erik Palmer-Brown

-Erik Ross Palmer-Brown (born April 24, 1997) is an American professional football player who plays as a center-back for Greek Super League club Panathinaikos.
+Erik Ross Palmer-Brown (born April 24, 1997) is an American professional soccer player who plays as a center-back for Greek Super League club Panathinaikos.

 Club career

 Sporting Kansas City

 Palmer-Brown moved to Lee's Summit, Missouri when he was 18 months old.
 He later played one season of high school soccer as a freshman at Lee's Summit High School in the fall of 2011.
 He also attended Archbishop O'Hara High School in Kansas City, Missouri.
 After playing in the U.S. Soccer Development Academy, at the age of 16, he signed his first professional contract, making him Sporting Kansas City's youngest ever player.

 In January 2014, Serie A team Juventus reportedly made a $1 million bid for Erik Palmer-Brown, which was rejected by Sporting Kansas City.
 In the same year, Palmer-Brown was voted number 39 on UK website TeamTalk's top 50 Wonderkids in 2014.

 He made his debut for Sporting Kansas City on May 18, 2014, in a regular season match against Chicago Fire.
 But it ended prematurely when he was sent off in the 64th minute for a second yellow card after giving away a penalty in the 15th minute in a 2–1 loss.